-Sometimes relationships are difficult because we approach them with the wrong method of communication.
-In a recent series of sermons, we’ve been looking at three approaches to relationships or leadership.
+Some relationships are difficult because we approach them using the wrong method of communication.

-Maturity requires of us the ability to identify the best approach for each situation and to adjust our natural tendency so that we can use the most effective approach.
+Our goal should be to identify the best approach for each situation and to adjust our natural tendencies so that we can use the most effective approach.

 Take a few moments to look more closely at the three approaches.

 1. Directive or Authoritative – the aim here is obedience.
 This approach is leader centered and commonly involves giving orders and directions.

 - Crisis situations; where there is immaturity, right answers needed; addresses indecisiveness